 I am so very grateful for that.

-There’s something called the ‘Humane Euthanasia Protocol’ which is basically a set of guidelines for veterinarian’s who are administering euthanasia – whether in a veterinary clinic or in a dog’s own home.
+There’s something called the ‘Humane Euthanasia Protocol’ which is basically a set of guidelines for veterinarians who are administering euthanasia – whether at a veterinary clinic or a dog’s own home.

 The Humane Euthanasia Protocol basically calls for there to be two parts to the euthanasia procedure:

 - First, a sedative/tranquilizer/pain-reliever (or combination of these) is given